lmmentel/mendeleev/docs/tutorials.rst

    >>> from mendeleev import element

 The :py:func:`element <mendeleev.mendeleev.element>` method accepts unique
-identifiers: atomic number, atomic symbol or element's name in english.
+identifiers: atomic number, atomic symbol or element's name in English.
 To retrieve the entries on Silicon by symbol type

 .. code-block:: python